 The first thing that strikes you about The Ayoub Sisters is their overwhelming musicality.
-Not only do they each play two instruments, they have reached virtuoso levels of talent on each and are able to change instruments mid-performance.
-They also have no problem seamlessly switching gears from classical to jazz.
+Not only do they each play two instruments, they have reached virtuoso levels of talent on each and

 They were first discovered by Mark Ronson, the writer of the popular hit “Uptown Funk,” who found them among more than 10,000 entrants in a contest connected to the 2016 BRIT Awards.
 The duo performed their cover of “Uptown Funk” on the BRIT Awards stage and that very night they were signed to Universal Music’s Decca Records.